HarshitACE/HarshitACE/README.md

 # 💫 About Me:
 Hey, I am Harshit.
-A fellow programmer, data-scientist, academic physicist and massive emacs-nerd.<br>🔭 Currently working on a Data Extraction System using ML from Images and Invoices<br>👯 Looking to collaborate on HPC, Data-Science and everything in between ✨.<br>🤝 Always looking to learn about Data Skills and developments in the corresponding field.<br>🌱 Currently learning about Scala and Non-traditional applications of GANs<br>💬 Always down to have a chat about Physics, Maths, Data-Science, DC Universe, Formula 1 and Football<br>⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.
-Yes, I am in shape because I debug my code 🥴.
+A fellow programmer, data-scientist, academic physicist and massive emacs-nerd.<br>🔭 Currently working on a Data Extraction System using ML from Images and Invoices<br>👯 Looking to collaborate on HPC, Data-Science and everything in between ✨.<br>🤝 Always looking to learn about Data Skills and developments in the corresponding field.<br>🌱 Currently learning about Scala and Non-traditional applications of GANs<br>💬 Always down to have a chat about Physics, Maths, Data-Science, DC Universe, Formula 1 and Football<br>

 ## 🌐 Socials: